Levy-Naibei/RTG/README.md

 ## Features

 - Random color pallete generator
-- Random Design Style generator
+- Random design style generator
 - Saving and customizing generated design and color palette

 ## how to  install